PHP-DI/PHP-DI/doc/inject.md

 ### Injecting

-Declaring the dependency with `@Inject` is not enough: the dependency needs to be injected by PHP-DI:
+Declaring the dependency with `@Inject` is not enough: the dependency needs to be injected by PHP-DI.

+You can't use `new` to create a new instance of your class `MyService`.
+Instead use PHP-DI:

 ```php
 // The best solution